AshMcloud/Breathe-Project-One/README.md

 I think the addition of a gallary would be lovely, where users can submit there own art and photography and have it displayed with a comments section.

 I intend to make this website funnier, punnier and more satirical in the future!

+<h2>Testing</h2>

+I used [W3 Validator](https://validator.w3.org/) and [Jigsaw](https://jigsaw.w3.org/css-validator/validator) to validate my code.

+I only found a few errors whilst validating the html docs, mainly being in the iframe element:

+        <iframe src="https://youtube.com/embed/cFfP7N8wpMA" title="A 30 minute meditation sound track" alt="A 30 miunute meditation sound track"></iframe>

+Fixing it with:

+        <iframe src="https://youtube.com/embed/cFfP7N8wpMA" name="A 30 minute meditation sound track"></iframe>

+There was only one error whilst validating CSS, I had accidentally included a span element with and embeded paragraph, I changed it too a div.

 <h2>Resources I used in this project</h2>